The Best Places to Go on a Horse Riding Holiday in Spain

 With a history that can be traced back thousands of years, the breed was first recognized in the 15th century, and is believed to be Europe’s oldest.
 Experts state that the Andalusian horse does not owe a single feature to any other breed.
 The Andalusian was mainly used as a war horse over the centuries, and was the prized breed of the Spanish nobility.

-With both mountain and coastal trails, old Roman and Moorish bridle paths, and a varied countryside dotted with vineyards and natural and historical landmarks, Andalusia is a paradise found for horse lovers.
+With both mountain and coastal trails, old Roman and Moorish bridle paths, and a varied countryside dotted with vineyards and natural and historical landmarks, Andalusia is a paradise for equine enthusiasts.

 If you’d like to embark on a horse riding holiday in Andalusia, here are some destinations you should consider visiting: